-An arrest warrant, in Colorado, is actually similar to a bench warrant.
-The exception being that the judge issues a bench warrant specifically for violating what a judge has already issued.
-For more information, check out: How to Learn Whether or Not You Have a Colorado Criminal Record.
+An arrest warrant in Colorado is actually similar to a bench warrant.
+The exception is that the judge issues a bench warrant specifically for violating what a judge has already issued.
+For more information, check out our blog How to Learn Whether or Not You Have a Colorado Criminal Record.

 Why Do I Have a Warrant in Colorado?

 The reasons for having an arrest warrant out for you are listed above.
 Both the local law enforcement agencies and a judge believe you have committed a crime.
 One should note that probable cause is not necessarily rock-solid proof of a crime.
 This is similar to how an arrest warrant is not a conviction.

 A police officer or District Attorney goes to a judge to ask for the legal authority to make an arrest.
 If accepted, the judge issues the arrest warrant.
 There doesn’t have to be an overwhelming amount of evidence for a judge to issue a warrant, either.